Carrooi/Node-Simq/README.md

 This will remove all result js and css files with temp files.

 ## Changelog list

+* 4.5.3
+	+ Added argv and env to process variable

 * 4.5.2
 	+ Optimized base namespace option